 The Washington Scholars Program encompasses the Washington Youth Summit on the Environment and the Washington Journalism and Media Conference, which are week-long residential learning opportunities for college credit.
 These leadership programs are dedicated to providing quality educational and hands-on experiences for students interested in these emerging fields.
 Click here to view other youth leadership conferences held at the university.

 K-12 Partnerships Staff

-Elena is the Program Director for the Washington Journalism and Media Conference (WJMC).
-As the director, she works to create a fulfilling conference experience by developing the curriculum for the conference, as well as recruiting professional faculty and nationally recognized speakers in the fields of journalism and the media.
-She coordinates with the staff in the Office of Admissions to develop an enriching and well-executed conference for all the correspondents.
-Prior to working with WJMC, Elena worked as a College and Career Specialist helping high school students explore their educational and career goals and choices.
+Elena is the Director of the Washington Scholars Program (WSP) which includes the Washington Journalism and Media Conference (WJMC) and the Washington Youth Summit on the Environment (WYSE).
+As the director, she works to create fulfilling conference experiences by developing curriculum for the programs, as well as recruiting professional faculty and nationally recognized speakers in the fields of journalism and the media and environmental science.
+Prior to working with WSP, Elena worked as a College and Career Specialist helping high school students explore their educational and career goals and choices.
 She also managed the National Young Leaders Conference and the Global Young Leaders Conference in Washington, D.C. and New York City.
-Elena earned her BA in Journalism and Mass Communication from the University of North Carolina in Chapel Hill.
-She is excited to welcome future journalists to the nation’s capital!
+Elena earned a B.A. in Journalism and Mass Communication from the University of North Carolina in Chapel Hill and is currently pursuing a Masters in School Counseling from George Mason University.

-Matthew Boyce — Associate Director, K-12 Partnerships Program
+Rachel Cleaver – Associate Director, K-12 Partnerships